bak301/BallSortTool/README.md

 		Input type Integer

+**-stackSize x** : Total number of item in a stack

+		Default 4

+		Input type Integer

 **-time x** : Time (in seconds) limit to generate a single level.
 If it's fail to generate it will start another.

 		Default 3

 		Input type Float

-**-type xxxx** : only take "first" or "shortest" as option.
+**-type xxxx** : only take the following options:
 		"first" :  generate level with first solution found.
-		"shortest" generate level with the shortest solution.
+		"shortestBFS": generate level with the shortest solution using BFS to solve.
+		"shortestDFS": same as above but use DFS ( much slower )

 		Default first